Skip to content Skip to footer

 Benchmark: how 3 successful British publishers are onboarding subscribers

 Getting users to buy into your subscription product is great, but sustainable growth isn't achievable until you master retention, something that starts from the moment a reader finishes the conversion process.
-It's at this point that a well-researched, continuously-tested onboarding journey, in the minutes, hours and weeks following subscription, is essential.
+It's at this point that a well-researched, continuously-tested journey, in the minutes, hours and weeks following subscription, is essential.

 Not only is this journey about welcoming your new subscriber and making them feel valued, but about driving customer value, making sure they understand and make use of the potential value offered by your product.
 I.e. ensuring a high Customer Lifetime Value (CLTV).